-AB 171, as introduced, Irwin.
+AB 171, as amended, Irwin.
 Department of Veterans Affairs: veterans' services.

-Existing law requires the Department of Veterans Affairs to disburse funds, appropriated to the department for the purpose of supporting county veterans service officers pursuant to the annual Budget Act, on a pro rata basis, to counties that comply with certain conditions.
+Existing law requires the Department of Veterans Affairs to disburse funds, appropriated to the department for the purpose of supporting county veterans service officers pursuant to the annual Budget Act, on a pro rata basis, to counties a county that comply complies with certain conditions.